MicrosoftDocs/azure-docs-cli/azure-cli-docs/old-and-new-clis.md

 ---
 title: Old and new Azure CLIs
-description: There is a new CLI for Azure - Azure CLI 2.0 Preview.
+description: There is a new CLI for Azure - Azure CLI 2.0 (Preview).
 How do the old and new CLIs compare?
 keywords: Azure CLI 2.0, Linux, Mac, Windows, OS X, Ubuntu, Debian, CentOS, RHEL, SUSE, CoreOS, Docker, Windows, Python, PIP
 author: allclark
 manager: douge